mongodb/specifications/source/client-side-encryption/tests/README.rst

 Additional prose tests, that are not represented in the spec tests, are described and MUST be implemented by all drivers.

+Running spec and prose tests require that the driver and server both support Client-Side Field Level Encryption.
+CSFLE is supported when all of the following are true:

+- Server version is 4.2.0 or higher.
+Legacy spec test runners can rely on ``runOn.minServerVersion`` for this check.
+- Driver has libmongocrypt enabled
+- At least one of crypt_shared_ and/or mongocryptd_ is available.

+.. _crypt_shared: ../client-side-encryption.rst#crypt_shared
+.. _mongocryptd: ../client-side-encryption.rst#mongocryptd

 Spec Test Format
 ================